 That's the strange economy of God that is so uncomfortable to us.
 The more you freely give away the kingdom, the more the kingdom grows.
 It is a kingdom of grace.
 By definition, it is meant to be given away - freely and liberally.
 This is first and foremost true about the Word of God, the chief fruit of the divine vineyard.
 As the Word is preached and proclaimed, as more sinners hear the gracious call of the Gospel, as sins are washed away and forgiven, as the Holy Spirit causes faith to sprout forth among its hearers, the walls of the kingdom continue to expand ever outward.
 As every Christian gathers around the table of the Lord to be taught by God and fed the food of eternal life, as fathers tend to the portion of the vineyard entrusted to them by teaching their families God's Word, praying with them, bringing them where the Word of Lord is taught purely, as Christians faithfully go about their God-given vocations to meet the needs of their neighbors, the harvest grows.
+As each and every Christian applies the gifts entrusted to them by God in their vocations, the work of the vineyard is carried out and the kingdom of the devil is put to flight.

-Today, in our meeting after church, we are going to be discussing our stewardship of this parish.
-This too is an essential part of working in the Lord's vineyard that is given to each and every one of us.
+This coming Saturday everyone who can is encouraged to attend our Parish Planning Meeting to discuss goals and projects for our congregation and how best to be faithful stewards of the offerings of God's people for the furtherance of God's kingdom and the help of our neighbor.
+This is an essential part of working in the Lord's vineyard that is given to each and every one of us.
 Of course, this isn't so that we can earn our way into the vineyard.
 That wouldn't make any sense.
 We're already in the vineyard by virtue of our Baptism into Christ.
-Each of us are hearers of the Word of God, the Word which saves us and lifts us out of death, the Word which bestows upon us, the forgiveness of sins, and the resurrection to eternal life.
+Each of us are hearers of the Word of God, the Word which saves us and lifts us out of death, the Word which bestows upon us the forgiveness of sins, and the resurrection to eternal life.
 And as hearers of that Word, as those who by that Word are graciously invited into the vineyard with all its blessings, it is to be our joy and our response of faith that we return our firstfruits to the Lord and His temple, not because it earns us anything but in thanksgiving and because we trust our heavenly Father.
 There is nothing that we could earn.
 Again, you are already in the vineyard.
 Rather, what you return to the Lord in faith, the Lord turns around and uses to tend His vineyard and grow it, even causing that life-giving Word to continue to be preached to you.
+Let us understand clearly that our entire existence is to be a fragrant offering to God.
+Our bodies, our minds, our resources, our mouths, our time - everything at all times is to be pressed into the service of the one who created all these things.
+Whether you are at home, at work, at church, or at play.
+All that you have and are belongs to God.
+What kind of a steward will you be?